ljwagerfield/crdt/README.md

 ### Using CvRDTs to detect conflicts in regular data types

 Two-way merge detection of any data type can be achieved by attaching any CvRDT as a header to the underling payload, whether it is a CvRDT or not.
-The specific CvRDT used is irrelevant because **all CvRDTs will produce the same graph given the same set of concurrent writes.**
+The specific CvRDT used is irrelevant because **all CvRDTs will produce the same graph given the same set of concurrent unique increments.**

 That said, the vector clock (aka `vclock`) is currently the most efficient data type considering its payload and associated compare/merge functions.
 Consequently it is used in many distributed systems, [including Riak][riak].